scnr/book/src/README.md

 ## Front-end support

+HTML5, modern Javascript APIs and modern DOM APIs are supported by basing their execution and analysis on Chrome (via chromedriver -- default) or Firefox (via geckodriver).

+By using those modern and cutting edge browsers you can count on modern and cutting edge continued support.

-Even though SCNR is a black-box testing tool, this changes when is comes to the DOM/JS environment of each page, as it then injects a custom environment to monitor JS objects and APIs in order to trace execution and data flows and thus provide in-depth reports as to how a security issue was identified which also greatly assists in its remediation.
+Furthermore, even though SCNR is a black-box testing tool, this changes when is comes to the DOM/JS environment of each page, as it will injects a custom environment to monitor JS objects and APIs in order to trace execution and data flows and thus provide highly in-depth reporting as to how a client-side security issue was identified which also greatly assists in its remediation.

 ## Extendability